BDC Hamburger Icon

 Your future outsourcing service provider should be able to explain its methodology for managing projects, tracking KPIs and results, and resolving issues so you understand how it will handle your projects.
 Ask about the following:

 • What are its accreditations?
-Ideally, your outsourcing partner should be accredited in critical areas like project management and quality control.
+Ideally, your outsourcing partner should hold certifications in critical areas such as project management and quality control.
 You want to ensure service and product quality and smooth operations.

 • Does it have a business continuity plan?
-A business continuity plan will ensure it can deliver uninterrupted services or support to your company.
+A business continuity plan will ensure that the vendor can deliver uninterrupted services or support to your company.
 Business continuity is a key element of disaster preparedness.

 • Can it provide case studies?
-Ask the company to provide case studies showing how it solved problems for clients in your industry.
+Ask the company to provide case studies that show how it has solved problems for clients in your industry.

-Many businesses outsource IT services to an IT partner, including help desk management, data storage services and cybersecurity.
+Many businesses outsource IT services, such as help desk ticket management, data storage services and cybersecurity, to an IT partner.

 3. Inspect an outsourcing vendor’s communication and client management systems.

 To facilitate communication with your partner, discuss your expectations.
-Some tips include the following:
+Some tips include:

 • Ensure communication availability.
-Ideally, everyone on the outsourcing team will be available by email, phone or other messaging applications or software, such as Slack, at designated times.
+Everyone on the outsourcing team should be available by email, phone or messaging applications such as Slack during your regular operating hours.
+“The more communication, the better when dealing with outsourced teams,” said Zoriy Birenboym, CEO of eAutoLease.com and eAutoCollision.com.

 • Ensure time zone compatibility.
-If you’re operating in a different time zone, your outsourcing vendor must ensure your working hours align to a certain degree to minimize communication gaps.
+If you’re operating in a different time zone, your outsourcing vendor must be willing to work with you to minimize communication gaps.

 4. Check an outsourcing partner’s infrastructure and technologies.